derekkedziora/derekkedziora.com/_pages/portfolio.md

 title: Portfolio
 description: "Highlights of my work as writer in the tech industry."
 permalink: /portfolio
+nav: portfolio
 ---

-I’ve been writing in the tech industry since 2017: mostly UX writing, but with a bit of marketing and longer form blogging.
+I’ve been writing in the tech industry since 2018: mostly UX writing, but with a bit of marketing and longer form blogging.

+Currently, I lead a team of UX writers in Kyiv and Vilnius and write for the Wix Community apps.
+I’m also working on UX certification from the Nielsen Norman Group.
+View my CV:[[PDF]](/cv)

 ## UX  Writing